jxxcarlson/jxxcarlson.github.io/docs-scripta-app/docs-scripta-app/index.md

 All of the above are written in [Elm](https://elm-lang.org), a pure functional language that compiles to Javascript.
-See the Tech Stack  section below for more information.
+See the Tech Stack  section below for more information and links to source code.

 (( This document is a work-in-progress and will remain so for a good while. ))